For channel partners relying heavily on an hourly billing rate, moving to a subscription-based pricing plan and...

 "Anybody can do [the task] in 15 minutes, but the perceived value is still there," Backers noted.

 Managed services pricing can also spark sales.
-That's because packaged offerings are easier for lower-skilled salespeople to sell.
+That's because packaged offerings are easier for lower-skilled salespeople to sell to potential clients.
 "The more you can package up the [services], the more people can sell them," he said.